Nourish - Natural Ways to Enhance Memory and Overall Brain Health Pt 1

 Rhodiola has shown to help improve attention, memory, learning, thought formation, planning and calculating.

 And from a stress perspective, the compounds found within Rhodiola have been shown to help the body balance cortisol.

-We all know by now that cortisol is associated with stress and that a prolonged state of stress can accelerate ageing in the body and ultimately impair the brain’s ability to function optimally.
+We all know by now that cortisol is associated with stress.
+We also know that a prolonged state of stress can accelerate ageing in the body.
+This can ultimately impair the brain’s ability to function optimally.

-Because stress can negatively impact brain function, this is where Rhodiola’s adaptogenic properties really come in handy and what makes it a great addition for brain support.
+Because stress can negatively impact brain function, this is where Rhodiola’s adaptogenic properties really come in handy.
+That’s what makes it such a great addition for brain support.

 How do I take it?

 Check out part two of this blog series to continue learning about how to naturally improve your memory, cognitive and brain health.

 Any questions?
 Drop into your local Nourish store to chat with our expert team and explore our full range of foods, supplements and skincare.
 You can also find our full product range in our online store.

 *Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention.

 Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet if you’re on any medication.